Life with Crohn’s disease can be difficult, particularly when it comes to watching what you eat. Learn about Crohn’s-friendly snacks you can try.

 While Crohn’s can affect any part of the GI tract, it most commonly affects the small bowel and upper colon, penetrating the entire thickness of the intestinal wall.

 - rectal bleeding

 - weight loss or decreased appetite

-- galacto-oligosaccharides, or GOS (legumes, nuts, seeds, and some grains)
+- Galacto-oligosaccharides (GOS): legumes, nuts, seeds, and some grains

-While there have been no prospective clinical trials, three retrospective studies in the Journal of Crohn’s and Colitis, Inflammatory Bowel Diseases, and the World Journal of Gastroenterology have suggested that a low-FODMAP diet can help those with Crohn’s disease reduce symptoms and identify individual foods that trigger them.
+The research suggests that a low FODMAP diet can help those with Crohn’s disease reduce symptoms and identify individual foods that trigger them.

-Whether you want to take them on the go or keep them handy in your fridge at home, these Crohn’s friendly snack recipes are easy to make and easy to digest.
+Whether you want to take them on the go or keep them handy in your fridge at home, these Crohn’s-friendly snacks are easy to make and easy to digest.